Bed Buying Guide

 Please note, Heal's divan beds are not available in Continental size.

 Trying out a bed in a spacious showroom is all very well, but it’s important to remember that the dimensions of your bedroom.

 Size it up: check your mattress and bed are the same size.
 There are no standardised sizes, so even if they're both double, the size may vary - particularly if they're from different manufacturers.

-High or low: consider how high you want your bed to be.
-While modern styles tend to be quite low to the ground, under-bed storage drawers may add extra height.
+High or low: consider how high you want your bed.
+Modern styles are often low but under-bed storage drawers may add height.

-Tight squeeze: measure how much space you need for your doors and drawers to comfortably open and, more importantly, make sure your bed will actually fit in the space.
+Tight squeeze: measure the space you need for your doors and drawers to open and make sure your bed will fit in the space.

-Moving day: while most divans will split down the middle for easy transportation and other bedframes can be assembled in your room, take into account the logistics of moving your new bed into the room.
+Moving day: while most divans will split down the middle for easy transportation and bedframes can be assembled in your room, take into account the logistics of moving your new bed in.